wohshon/fis-integration/README.md

 note down the route that is created

-### Running the Client
+### Testing The Setup

 There is a amqclient.jar in this repo, Use it to subscribe and send messages to mqtt topics

-A quick word on this demo, it assumes there is a sensor call `sensor.temperature` on the mock sensor.
+A quick word on this demo, it assumes there is a sensor call `sensor.psi.1` on the mock sensor.

 Messages that to that topic will be routed to
-- a outgoing AMQ instance (or the data access layer in the diagram) to a topic `SENSOR/TEMPERATURE/DATA`
+- a outgoing AMQ instance (or the data access layer in the diagram) to a topic `SENSOR/PSI/1/DATA`
-- Datagrid, a cache call demoCache, a key `SENSOR.TEMPERATURE.DATA` holding a json array of the messages for that 'sensor'.
+- Datagrid, a cache call demoCache, a key `SENSOR.PSI.1.DATA` holding a json array of the messages for that 'sensor'.

 To test the setup,